 GENERAL ADMISSION ACCESS:

-The 2-Day general admission ticket allowed you a one-time entry each day into the festival.
-With this ticket you could join the excited crowds at each stage, buy food from the vendor stations, drink free from a water station, go to the arcade, and use the porta potty restrooms.
-Thinking about how much you like being touched and crowded, and how close to the stage you want to be would be ideal before getting a general admission ticket.
+The 2-day general admission ticket allowed you a one-time entry each day into the festival.
+With this ticket, you could join the excited crowds at each stage, buy food from the vendor stations, drink free from a water station, go to the arcade, and use the porta-potty restrooms.
+Thinking about how much you like being touched and crowded and how close to the stage you want to be would be ideal before getting a general admission ticket.
 If you hated being crowded and trampled but still wanted to see the stage clearly, a general admission ticket was not the move.
 The crowds were rough and tight, and the stage was not easy to get close to.
-But, you can't expect much different at music festivals with provocative and upbeat music.
-On our Intersect 1-10 rating scale, the general admission access would get a 8/10.
-The two points lost would go to the small amount of vendors and lack of visibility when it comes to the stage.
+But you can't expect much difference at music festivals with provocative and upbeat music.
+On our Intersect 1-10 rating scale, the general admission access would get an 8/10.
+The two points lost would go to the small number of vendors and lack of visibility when it comes to the stage.

-The 2-Day VIP ticket not only allowed you a one-time entry each day into the festival, but entry into 2 large lounge areas cut off for just the VIP guests as well.
+The 2-Day VIP ticket not only allowed you a one-time entry each day into the festival, but entry into two large lounge areas was cut off for just the VIP guests.
 There was one VIP viewing area at both major stages.
 The area was cut off so that if you were in VIP, you could get close to the stages and avoid the crowd.
 It was definitely a more relaxed approach to the festival.
 Another VIP amenity was that one of the VIP lounges had an "oasis" with mist and a cool breeze to cool off and relax.
 This oasis came with lounge chairs and lots of open space.
-Not only did this particular lounge have an oasis, but it had an elevated viewing area so you could see the stage clearer than you would on the ground.
-In the VIP section there was definitely no problem seeing the stage, and no problems with crowd and discomfort.
-The fact that a VIP ticket at Summer Smash costed $215, and a General Admission ticket at the competing festival, Rolling Loud Oakland costs $199 gave Summer Smash a huge bonus.
+This particular lounge had an oasis, and it had an elevated viewing area so you could see the stage clearer than you would on the ground.
+In the VIP section, there was definitely no problem seeing the stage, and no problems with crowd and discomfort.
+The fact that a VIP ticket at Summer Smash cost $215, and a General Admission ticket at the competing festival, Rolling Loud Oakland, costs $199 gave Summer Smash a huge bonus.
 On our Intersect 1-10 rating scale, the VIP access would get a 10/10.
-No points were lost at all, and paying an extra $65 for a VIP access would be worth it.
+No points were lost at all, and paying an extra $65 for VIP access would be worth it.

 The organization of Summer Smash was quite impressive.
-The main general admission entrance did security checks and pat downs on everyone yet still moved everyone through in a swift, timely fashion.
-This was honestly surprising for a second year music festival.
+The main general admission entrance did security checks and pat downs on everyone yet still moved everyone through swiftly and timely.
+This was honestly surprising for a second-year music festival.
 As well as the entrances, there were multiple exits around the park for a quick and safe exit after the festival.
-The security seemed to be in sync and they were polite and helpful for the most part.
-It was really great that the security did not act like they were talking AT the guests, they were talking TO them as if they were more than just guards.
-Overall the organization of Summer Smash was phenomenal.
+The security seemed to be in sync, and they were polite and helpful for the most part.
+It was really great that the security did not act like they were talking AT the guests; they were talking TO them as if they were more than just guards.
+Overall, the organization of Summer Smash was phenomenal.
 On our Intersect 1-10 rating scale, the venue would get a 10/10.

-We would definitely recommend going to Lyrical Lemonade's Summer Smash in the future years based off of the 2019 festival.
+We would definitely recommend going to Lyrical Lemonade's Summer Smash in the future years based on the 2019 festival.
 The overall Intersect rating for the festival is a 9/10.
 The recommended audience for Summer Smash would be people who listen to hip-hop/rap.